-- D.4.1 Procedures involving blood shall be consistent with the local standards and regulatory requirements regarding precautions in healthcare settings where those standards and requirements exceed the requirements set out below. - D.4.2 Collection tubes shall be labelled by the DCO/BCO with a unique Sample code number if they are not pre-labelled.
-The types of equipment to be used and the volume of blood to be collected for particular analyses shall be as set out in WADA's Blood Collection Guidelines. - D.4.3 The DCO shall ensure that the Skater is properly notified of the requirements of the Sample collection.
-If the Sample is to be used in connection with the Skater Biological Passport program, the DCO/BCO shall use either the Doping Control Form Skater Blood Passport or the Doping Control Form in conjunction with the Supplementary Report Form for ABP / Haematological Passport.
+5.4.1 Procedures involving blood shall be consistent with the local standards and regulatory requirements regarding precautions in healthcare settings where those standards and requirements exceed the requirements set out below.

+5.4.2 Collection tubes shall be labelled by the DCO/BCO with a unique Sample code number if they are not pre-labelled.
+The types of equipment to be used and the volume of blood to be collected for particular analyses shall be as set out in WADA's Blood Collection Guidelines.

+5.4.3 The DCO shall ensure that the Skater is properly notified of the requirements of the Sample collection.